SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

 #### Optimisation

-To determine this set of best fit parameters, we leverage the field of computational optimisation and the large quantity of implementations that have been written for it through the SciPy package \citep{scipy}.
+To determine this set of best fit parameters, we leverage the field of computational optimisation and the large quantity of implementations that have been written for it through the SciPy package <d-cite key="scipy"></d-cite>.
 There are various metrics and methods for optimisation, the most notable of which are discussed below.

 ##### Least squares regression